mc706/task-burndown/task_burndown/README.md

 Your local_settings contains instance specific settings, such as database information.
 Since `local_settings.py` is added to the `.gitignore`, you passwords are safe here when sharing your project in version control

+###installed_apps.py
+`installed_apps.py` is contains a tuple of all of the user defined applications for this project.
+It added to the django installed apps and the third party apps inside of `settings.py` to makeup the variable `INSTALLED_APPS`.
+By breaking it out, we can run tests specifically surrounding our apps.

 ###\_version.py
 `_version.py` is a file that is controls the version of the current app.
 It is automatically modified by fabric.